d-gipson/socialsac/README.md

 ## Team

 Meet the team!
 Drew is an accomplished Cybersecurity Specialist and a Teacher Assistant for the Cyber UC Davis Bootcamp.
 He came up with the idea for the project and worked on both the backend and frontend of the code.
 Nathan is a recent graduate of the UC Davis Cybersecurity Bootcamp, with certifications from CompTia Security+ and Splunk.
-Abdullah is an Electronics and Computer Engineer with a passion for Project Management and Design.
-Together we were able to beat the pressure and come up with an innovative solution to reconnect the homeless with the Sac community.
+Abdullah is an Electronics and Computer Engineer and is passionate for Project Management and Design.
+Together we were able to beat the pressure and come up with an innovative solution to reconnect the houseless with the Sac community.